Red-faced mousebird

 The red-faced mousebird is a frugivore which subsists on fruits, berries, leaves, seeds and nectar.
 Its flight is typically fast, strong and direct from one feeding area to another.

 This is a social bird outside the breeding season, feeding together in small groups, normally of about half a dozen birds, but sometimes up to 15 or more.
 They fly and interact in tight collections.
 It engages in mutual preening and roosts in groups at night.
 It is more wary than other mousebirds.

-These sedentary birds breed between June to February.
+These sedentary birds breed between June and February.
 The nest is a large untidy cup of plant material lined with material such as sheep wool.
-The clutch is 2-6 eggs which hatch in about two weeks.
+The clutch is 2–6 eggs, creamy white with reddish brown spots and hatch in about two weeks.